Standard Garage Dimensions for 1, 2, 3, or 4 Cars (with Visuals)

 Two-car garages are the most popular and are typically 18–20 feet wide.
 We recommend going wider if possible because you’ll have more room between cars.
 The door will need to be wider, and the standard is 16 feet.
 However, the depth will stay the same at 20–24 feet.

 |Garage Door Width:||16 feet|

 Dimensions for 3-Car Garage (with Visual)

-The three-car garage is larger still and will require a center post.
+The three-car garage will require a center post.
 Therefore, you will need two doors.
-Most people have one 16-foot door and one eight-foot door.
+Most people have one 16-foot door and one 8-foot door.
 Three separate doors are rare and require a lot of setup and maintenance.
-The depth stays the same at 20-24 feet, and the height is usually 8 feet.
+The depth stays the same at 20–24 feet, and the height is usually 8 feet.

 |Garage Door Width:||One 16-foot door, One 8-foot door|

 The four-car garage is the largest structure we are going to discuss.
 Like the three-car garage, the four-car will also require two doors, each of which will be 16 feet wide, and it will also require a center post.
 It will be about 34–36 feet wide, and though most experts will recommend a 20–24-foot depth like the others, many people build them 24 feet or longer for added space.
 It will also be about 8 feet tall.